The Lovers in a Career Reading

 The Lovers Reversed Career

-Reversed, the card describes misalignment already in progress: staying in work that pays but argues with what you value, taking a role to satisfy someone else's picture of success, or a partnership out of balance where one side carries the load.
-It can also mean a decision you're avoiding — the offer you keep not answering is being answered by the calendar.
+Reversed, the card describes a mismatch already in progress: staying in work that pays but argues with what you value, taking a role to fit someone else's picture of success, or a partnership out of balance where one side carries the load.
+It can also mean a decision you're avoiding.
+The offer you keep not answering is being answered by the calendar.
 Every week you don't decide, the default decides for you, and the default has no idea what you value.

 A seeker who has felt flat at a well-paying job for a year asks what's wrong and draws The Lovers reversed.

-A role that argues with your values will underperform its spreadsheet.
+A role that argues with your values will do worse than its numbers promise.

 How to Read It More Precisely

-A heart card nearby — the Ace of Cups especially — makes the read legible: it points at which option genuinely moves you, which is the vote The Lovers wants counted.
+A heart card nearby (the Ace of Cups especially) makes the read easier: it points at which option genuinely moves you, which is the vote The Lovers wants counted.

 Question type changes the card.
-'Which offer?' gets a criterion: weigh values, not perks.
-'How's my career going?' gets a diagnosis: check the fit between the work and the person you've become.
-Same card — full meaning here — two different jobs.
+'Which offer?' gets a test: weigh values, not perks.
+'How's my career going?' gets a check-up: does the work still fit the person you've become?
+Same card (full meaning here), two different jobs.

 Common Questions

-Neither — it doesn't point, it hands you the criterion.
+Neither.
+It doesn't point; it hands you the test.
 List what each role gives you and what each quietly takes, then check both lists against what you refuse to trade.
-The Lovers' claim is that the offer surviving that test will outperform the one that merely pays better.
+The card's claim is that the offer which survives that test will beat the one that merely pays better.
 Most people find they knew the answer before they shuffled.

 Can The Lovers in a career reading mean a workplace relationship?

-It can, but only let it if the question invited it — 'what's happening with my colleague?' can read that way; 'should I take this job?' can't.
-Defaulting to romance is the most common misread of this card.
-In career questions, treat choice and alignment as the primary meaning, and romance as the exception that needs corroboration.
+It can, but only let it if the question invited it.
+'What's happening with my colleague?' can read that way; 'should I take this job?' can't.
+Jumping to romance is the most common misread of this card.
+In career questions, treat choice and values fit as the main meaning, and romance as the exception that needs extra support.